gammawyvern/GammaWyvern/README.md

 - [Pytris]: A Tetris clone built in Python
 - [CoreFisher]: An auto fishing script for the game Core Keeper in Python
 - [CIS350-Equalizer]: An equalizer built in .NET with NAudio
-- [Engineering]: Digital JLS circuits including building up to an ALU
 - [DataStructures]: Assortment of smaller projects focused on data structures
 - [Algorithms]: Assortment of smaller projects focused on algorithms
 ---